-Dunne was one of six children born to a prominent heart surgeon in Hartford, Conn.
-He grew up Catholic in a life of privileged comfort: big stone house, country club, private school, dance classes, Princeton (1954).
+Dunne was one of six children born to a prominent heart surgeon in Hartford, Connecticut.
+He grew up Catholic in a life of privileged comfort: big stone house, country club, private school, dance classes, Ivy League education (Princeton '54).
 As a child, John stuttered severely and resorted to writing, rather than speaking, to communicate.

-The two brothers both covered the O.J.
-Simpson trial in the mid-1960s: John for The New York Review of Books and Dominick for Vanity Fair.
+In the mid-1990s, both brothers covered the O.J.
+Simpson trial: John for The New York Review of Books and Dominick for Vanity Fair.

-Dunne and Didion adopted a daughter, Quintana Roo, in 1966.
-The couple had just returned from visiting her in the hospital, where she was very ill, when John died suddenly.
-After a series of illnesses, Quintana died two years later in 2005 at 39.
+John Gregory Dunne and Joan Didion adopted a daughter, Quintana Roo, in 1966.
+The couple had just returned from visiting their very ill daughter in the hospital when John died suddenly.
+Quintana died two years later in 2005 at 39, after a series of illnesses.

 Didion's eloquence on death and grieving was certainly written from firsthand experience.
 "I know why we try to keep the dead alive," she wrote.
 "We try to keep them alive in order to keep them with us.
 I also know that if we are to live ourselves there comes a point at which we must relinquish the dead, let them go, keep them dead."